git-jwolcott/FoodTruckProject/README.md

 1. Enter up to 5 trucks and their associated information (name, type of food, and rating).
 2. To enter less than 5 trucks, enter "quit" as a truck name.
 3. From the shown menu, enter the number for your choice.
-  a.
-1 - List all existing food trucks.
+  - 1 - List all existing food trucks.
-  b.
-2 - See the average rating of food trucks.
+  - 2 - See the average rating of food trucks.
-  c.
-3 - Display the highest-rated food truck.
+  - 3 - Display the highest-rated food truck.
-  d.
-4 - Quit the program.
+  - 4 - Quit the program.